drojaazu/suddendesu/content/entry/geo-storm-4p-and-debug-tools/index.md

 This should work on final boards without any hacking.
 If anyone has the board, give it a try and let us know.

+I've also tried this Service Mode + P1 Button 1 + P1 Up combo on other Irem M92 games and it works in some cases!
+Something else to look into eventually...

 ## Debug Tools Enable

 There's one more blocker before we get to actually use the debug tools: DIP switch 3-8 acts as a global debug tool toggle.
-It's not so much an access gate as much as it is a quick on/off for all the tools.
+It's not an access gate as much as it is a quick on/off for all the tools.

 All of the debug tools in this section require switch 3-8 to be on in order to run.